 Area Requiring Permanent Stabilization Time Frame to Apply Erosion Controls Any areas that will lie dormant for one Within seven calendar days of the most year or more. recent disturbance.
 Any areas within 50 feet of a surface Within two calendar days of reaching water of the state and at final grade. final grade.
-Other areas at final grade.
-Within seven calendar days of reaching final grade within that area.
+Other areas at final grade Within seven calendar days of reaching Other areas at inial grade. final grade within that area.